solovieff/kibernikto/README.md

 To create and operate your bot: https://t.me/BotFather
 To obtain group/user ids etc: https://t.me/getidsbot
 To obtain sticker ids: https://t.me/idstickerbot
+To find out more on models and multi-model api details: https://vsegpt.ru/Docs/Models.

 # how to run